 Communities For Nature, Brooker Park, Warragul

-The Project Team includes representatives from the Baw Baw Shire Council, West Gippsland Catchment Management Authority, Warragul Urban Landcare Group and the St Paul’s Anglican Grammar School’s Environmental Sustainability and students groups.
+The project team includes representatives from the Baw Baw Shire Council, West Gippsland Catchment Management Authority, Warragul Urban Landcare Group and the St Paul’s Anglican Grammar School’s Environmental Sustainability and students groups.

-The community are active users of Brooker Park and are familiar with the state of Hazel Creek, so this project will provide opportunities to participate in revegetation working bees and events, creation of walking trails, information sessions on the threatened fauna species, local vegetation opportunities and a catchment snapshot identifying impacts and solutions to ongoing catchment health of Hazel Creek.
+People in our community are active users of Brooker Park and are familiar with the state of Hazel Creek, so this project will provide opportunities to participate in revegetation working bees and events, creation of walking trails, information sessions on the threatened fauna species, local vegetation opportunities and a catchment snapshot identifying impacts and solutions to ongoing catchment health of Hazel Creek.

 In July 2015 students from the Early Learning Centre, Junior School and Secondary School in Warragul took part in a tree planting day where a total of 700 trees were planted with assistance from the St Paul’s teaching staff and representatives from the Baw Baw Shire Council.